History of the Philadelphia 76ers: 2013–14 season

+Following the Holiday trade, many of the team's returning players were either waived or left the team in free agency, most notably Andrew Bynum; of the 15 players on the team's roster during their final game of the 2012–13 season, only six remained with the team by January 1, 2014.
+In their place were several young prospects, many coming from the NBA Development League or signing with the Sixers after playing limited roles on other teams.
+Further moves at the trade deadline on February 20, 2014, saw the exits of veterans Spencer Hawes, Evan Turner, and Lavoy Allen, all of whom were key rotational players.

 The 76ers, predicted by many to finish with the worst record in the league, had a 3–0 start that included wins over the two-time defending champion Miami Heat and a Chicago Bulls team with high expectations.
 However, the Sixers struggled mightily after that, at one point posting a 26-game losing streak which set a franchise record and tied the all-time NBA record for most consecutive losses in a single-season.
 The Sixers finished the season with a 19–63 record, the third-worst in franchise history.
 Despite that, the Sixers did not have the worst win–loss record in the overall NBA standings: the Bucks fared worse with a 15–67 record.

 Carter-Williams led all rookies in points, rebounds, assists, and steals, joining Magic Johnson and Oscar Robertson as the only rookies to do such a feat.
 He also won the player of the week award in his first week, being the second rookie after Shaquille O'Neal to accomplish that.
 He went on to win the Rookie of the Year award, becoming the first rookie drafted 10th or later to win the award since Mark Jackson in 1987 for the Knicks.